piuppi/Proof-of-Concepts/ltb-project/README.md

 ### Proof of concept (POC)

 #### {RESERVED CVE} :
 LTB (a.k.a.
-LDAP Tool Box) Self Service Password version 1.5.3 allows an unauthenticated attacker to Hijack the SMS verification code to an arbitrary phone number, which leads to the user's password being changed without any notification.
+LDAP Tool Box) Self Service Password before version 1.5.4 allows an unauthenticated attacker to hijack the SMS verification code to an arbitrary phone number, which leads to changing the user's password without any notification.